Sikhism in Canada: New age

+The Punjabi edition of Hockey Night in Canada began in 2008 and ended in 2026.

 Relations with indigenous peoples

-In the early 20th century, Sikh and other Punjabi migrants to the West Coast of Canada referred to the indigenous peoples as Taae Ke (Punjabi term meaning "elder uncle's family"), a sign of respect and due to the early-migrants seeing similarities between themselves and the native peoples.
+In the early 20th century, Sikh and other Punjabi migrants to the West Coast of Canada referred to the indigenous peoples as Taae Ke (Punjabi term meaning "elder uncle's family" or "cousin"), a sign of respect and due to the early-migrants seeing similarities between themselves and the native peoples.
+Some of the early Sikh settlers saw the native peoples as "cousins".
 However, relations between the early Indian migrants and Aboriginal peoples deteriorated as the Indian community grew richer, leading them to disparage the Aboriginal people and the decline of the term.
 Despite this shift, some Sikh individuals and organizations continued to show solidarity with and support for the Aboriginal community, such as Sadhu Binning and Harsha Walia.
 Some Indian immigrant men married Aboriginal women in-order to obtain permanent residency and abandoned their Aboriginal wives afterwards.